-- The seriousness of the current charges against the accused
+- The seriousness of the charges against the accused

 - The likelihood that the accused will flee if released on bail

-- Whether the accused resides at a local address
+- Does the accused reside at a local address

-- Whether the accused has a criminal history
+- Does the accused have a criminal history

-- Whether the accused has appeared at previous court hearings
+- Did the accused appear at previous court hearings

 What a Bail Lawyer Can Do

 I will meet with you and your family members to understand your pending charges, background, and other factors important to the judge who will be setting or reviewing your bail.